koszullab/metaTOR/README.md

 A metaTOR command takes the form ```metator action --param1 arg1 --param2 arg2 #etc.```

-There are four actions or steps in the meta3c pipeline.
+There are four actions or steps in the metaTOR pipeline.
 They must be run in this order:

 * ```align``` : map paired-end reads on a preliminary assembly, then generate a network from detected contacts between DNA chunks.